IPcorps/WebDevSynergy/README.md

 </ins></div>

-WebDevSynergy is a simple and reconfigurable web development environment that will make coding easier and faster for both novice and experienced developers.
+WebDevSynergy is a simple and reconfigurable web development environment.
 All that is needed for the environment to work is an installed [**NodeJS**](https://nodejs.org).
-The main features of this environment:
+Features:
 1. **Independence from any IDE** (but nothing interferes, and it is even recommended, to use this environment in conjunction with your preferred IDE).
-2. **High degree of customization** (you can either disable/remove existing modules, or connect new ones according to a given template).
+2. **Easy customizability** (you can either disable/remove existing modules, or connect new ones according to the template).

 In this example, only the following features are implemented:
 1. A "live server" for testing the application in a browser based on [Browsersync](https://www.browsersync.io/).